gvwilson/thirdbit/fiction/maddy-roo/index.md

 "Be prepared," it said quietly.
 "We may encounter opposition."

 "You mean another fight?"
-Sindy asked resignedly.
+Sindy asked wearily.

 "Possibly.
 If that occurs,